pankajsingh69/Calculator_project/README.md

 # Calculator_project
-Working Of a simple calculator
+Working Of a simple calculator programmed primarily in Java making use of Swing and AWT.